ppy/osu-wiki/wiki/Help_Centre/en.md

 #### Can I remove my previous usernames/delete username history?

-**Not at the moment, sorry.**
+**Under certain circumstances.**

-Your profile will show all your previous purchased namechanges, and we do not accept request to remove them for now.
-If one of your previous usernames breaches your privacy (for example, if it contains your legal name), contact accounts@ppy.sh to request it removed.
+Your profile will show all your previous purchased namechanges, but we only selective remove the ones that may be an issue for you.
+If one of your previous usernames breaches your privacy (for example, if it contains your legal name) or can lead to your privacy being breached (via other websites), contact accounts@ppy.sh to request it removed.

 ### Other issues